urs-of-the-backwoods/HG3D-Create-A-Game/source/FirstGame.rst

 Or you have a look at the code as it is copied below.
 In the beginning there is one extension used, ``OverloadedStrings`` which is pretty harmless, it is needed to convert code strings to ``Text`` which is used througout the library.
 The imports are done, the main one being the one importing the library.

-System initialization follows with the ``configureHG3D`` call and the setup of the entities like camera, text, cube and so on with ``newE`` calls handing in parameters as a list of special key value pairs.
+All the game logic is inside the function ``gameLogic`` which takes one parameter ``hg3d``.
+This parameter contains hidden data on an initialized system and is handed in to the function from the ``runGame``` function in ``main``.
+First comes the setup of entities like camera, text and the cube geometry with ``newE`` calls handing in parameters as a list of special key value pairs.
 Those pairs are typed behind the scenes to have the correct mapping between key and value type.
 Rotation is done in a separately started thread, accessing the cube entity - called ``eGeo``.
-Finally the game loop is run in the main function and that's it.
+Finally the game loop is run in the main function by calling the ``gameLogic`` function from ``runGame`` and that's it.

 .. code-block:: haskell